retest/docs/docs/recheck-web/postpone-test-breakage.md

 }
 ```

 Now instead of using the regular generic `RecheckImpl`, we use an adapted `RecheckWebImpl` and wrap the regular Selenium driver into a special `RecheckDriver`, that also is an instance of `RemoteWebDriver`.
-This way, maximal compatibility two other third party tools and test frameworks is ensured.
+This way, maximal compatibility to other third party tools and test frameworks is ensured.
 Next, we can create a test that shows the functionality.

 For that we can use an example page from the Selenium project itself.
 We can download the [`formPage.html`](https://github.com/SeleniumHQ/selenium/blob/master/common/src/web/formPage.html) from the [Selenium GitHub](https://github.com/SeleniumHQ/selenium) repository.
 Let‘s create a matching test for it.
 It could look like so: